uccser/cs-field-guide/docs/source/developer/interactives.rst

     - ``languages:`` A dictionary of all languages the interactive is available in, where each key is the locale.

-    - ``is_interactive:`` A boolean value indicating if the interactive is interactable.
+    - ``is_interactive:`` A boolean value indicating if the interactive can be interacted with.
 This field was introduced so that we could translate images that contain text.
-Therefore, if the ``is_interactive`` field is set to ``false``, it means it is just an image and the user cannot interact with the content.
+Therefore, if the ``is_interactive`` field is set to ``false``, it means the user cannot interact with the content and it is not displayed in the interactives appendix.
+We call these 'Uninteractives'.

 A complete interactive structure file may look like the following: